shipcod3/vulnstrap/README.md

 \o/

-A responsive vulnerable web application for practicing your web pentesting skills or for demo purposes.
+vulnstrap is a responsive vulnerable web application made by Jay Turla (@shipcod3) and is powered by Boostrap.
+Its aim is to try out your web pentesting skills eventhough your using your mobile phone :)